-On the Internet you can find many guides on how to open a company, but few Sometimes they focus on explaining how to dissolve it.
-For that reason we are going to focus on the fundamental aspects that must be taken into account when putting an end to your society.
+On the Internet, you can find many guides on how to open a company, but only a few focus on explaining how to dissolve it.
+For that reason, we are going to focus on the fundamental aspects that must be taken into account when putting an end to your society.

 The first thing you must decide is if you prefer to dissolve society or just cease it.

 To dissolve and liquidate society is to put an end to it since it means totally closing society and can not be reversed.
 If you wanted to return to the activity, you could not do it with that same society.

 In contrast, the cessation of society is rather to put a point and separate.
 Society does not disappear, but it is put on stand by until it is decided to reactivate it.

 The 3 ways to get rid of a society